Kensington Connector Revitalization

 Rapid Project

-Kensington Connector Revitalization is currently at this stageSpring 2021 quick installation implemented in the Kensington Connector.
+Kensington Connector Revitalization has finished this stageSpring 2021 quick installation implemented in the Kensington Connector.
 The Project team will update status at Community Meeting #2.

 -